 - Scale up use of the Lersha platform among smallholder farmers by promoting agricultural finance and climaterisk insurance. - Improve the existing Lersha platform by providing more customised extension through greater participation of service providers and frequent agro-climate advisory.

-for everyone."
+"We seek to make agriculture easy for everyone."

 Abrhame Endrias, Founder and Managing Director

 Simusolar